joakimsk/docs/docs/restapi2.rst

    Update a tracker

    :status 200: Ok
+   :status 400: Input parsing error
+   :status 400: Authorization info not found
-   :status 400: Input parsing error, authorization of user or owner of tracker not found
+   :status 400: User xxx not found
-   :status 403: Tracker not owned by user
+   :status 403: Item not owned by user
    :status 500: If something went wrong with the database SQL query,

    :<json string id: The callsign of the tracker